C*-algebras generalizing both relative Cuntz-Pimsner and Doplicher-Roberts algebras: -algebra

 is the crossed product investigated in \cite{kwa-leb3}, \cite{Ant-Bakht-Leb}.
-A distinctive property of $C^*$-algebras of this type is that they are generated by a homomorphic image of $A$ and a partial isometry. \end{paragraf} The last two paragraphs indicate that it is reasonable to make the following definition which embraces all the crossed products mentioned above. \begin{defn} Let $\varphi:A\to M(A_0)$ be a partial morphism and let $J$ be an ideal in $\varphi^{-1}(A_0)$.
-We define the \emph{relative crossed product} $C^*(\varphi;J)$ of $\varphi$ relative to $J$ to be the $C^*$-algebra $\OO(J,X_\varphi)$. \end{defn}
+A distinctive property of $C^*$-algebras of this type is that they are generated by a homomorphic image of $A$ and a partial isometry. \end{example} The last two examples indicate that it is reasonable to adopt the following definition which embraces all the crossed products mentioned above. \begin{definition} Let $\varphi:A\to M(A_0)$ be a partial morphism and let $J$ be an ideal in $\varphi^{-1}(A_0)$.
+We define the \emph{relative crossed product} $C^*(\varphi;J)$ of $\varphi$ relative to $J$ to be the $C^*$-algebra $\OO(J,X_\varphi)$. \end{definition}